 For players who have the extra PokéCoins (or have a healthy stash of Premium Battle Passes - previously known as Premium Raid Passes,) there is an option to earn better Rewards for winning Battles.
 At the beginning of each Pokémon Go Battle League Set, you can choose between Basic and Premium Rewards.
 These Rewards include Berries, Stardust, TMs, and Pokémon Encounters.

 The Pokémon you can encounter do not change between Premium and Basic, but they do get better as you rank up.
 Your first encounters for certain Ranks are guaranteed.
-For Season Seven, the Pokémon reward encounters and some of the other rewards are inspired by Elesa, a trainer introduced in Pokémon Black Version and Pokémon White Version:
+For season ten, the Pokémon reward encounters and some of the other rewards are inspired by Lysandre, the boss of Team Flare from Pokémon X and Pokémon Y: